Accord-Project/bsdd/README1.md

 the latter type copies most of the fields from the former.

 For example, the property <https://identifier.buildingsmart.org/uri/buildingsmart/ifc-4.3/prop/HandicapAccessible>
-\"Indication that this object is designed to be accessible by the handicapped\" is used for all kinds of spaces, as indicated by its `propertySet` \"Pset_SpaceCommon\".
+"Indication that this object is designed to be accessible by the handicapped" is used for all kinds of spaces, as indicated by its `propertySet` "Pset_SpaceCommon".
 There are over 300 Classisifaction Propertiess that use the indicated property:

 ``` sparql